dr. A.E. (Bert) Steenge

 In 2007 I returned to my Alma Mater as Honorary Professor at the University of Groningen, Faculty of Economics and Business.

-I am a life member of Clare Hall, University of Cambridge; Member of the Council of the International Input-Output Association; Member of the Editorial Board of Economic Systems Research; Senior Member of the Netherlands Institute of Government; Co-editor of Wirtschaft: Forschung und Wissenschaft; and past Managing Editor of Structural Change & Economic Dynamics.
+I am a life member of Clare Hall, University of Cambridge; past Member of the Council of the International Input-Output Association; Member of the Editorial Board of Economic Systems Research; Senior Member of the Netherlands Institute of Government; Co-editor of Wirtschaft: Forschung und Wissenschaft; and past Managing Editor of Structural Change & Economic Dynamics.